Halton Region

 32.2%

-32.2% of active listings in Oakville were built during the aluminum wiring and poly-B plumbing era.
+32.2% of homes in Oakville were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 32 years